oracle/weblogic-kubernetes-operator/site/architecture.md

 The operator is packaged in a Docker image `container-registry.oracle.com/middleware/weblogic-operator:latest`.
 This image can be deployed to a Kubernetes cluster.
 It is recommended that the operator be deployed in its own namespace.
 Only one operator is permitted in a namespace; however, multiple operators may be deployed in a Kubernetes cluster provided they are each in their own namespace and the list of namespaces they manage do not overlap.

 Scripts are provided to deploy the operator to a Kubernetes cluster.
-These scripts also provide options to install and configure a load balancer and ELK integration.
+These scripts also provide options to install and configure a load balancer and Elastic Stack integration.

 The operator registers a Kubernetes custom resource definition called `domain.weblogic.oracle` (shortname `domain`, plural `domains`).